water-fur-cat/Distributed-system-homework/README.md

 2. Server able to receive message
 3. Server able to respond to message
 4. Method to serialize Python object
-5. Client/server able to exchange Python objects <br>
+5. Client/server able to exchange Python objects

 ## homework 2:
 ### Description: